 The device operation is controlled by instructions from the host processor.
-The list of instructions and their associated opcodes are contained in Table 15-1 on page 28 through Table 15-7 on page 31.
-A valid instruction starts with the falling edge of $\overline{CS}$ followed by the appropriate 8-bit opcode and the desired buffer or main memory address location.
-While the $\overline{CS}$ pin is low, tog-gling the SCK pin controls the loading of the opcode and the desired buffer or main memory address location through the SI (serial input) pin.
+The list of instructions and their associated opcodes are contained in Table 15-1 on page 27 through Table 15-7 on page 30.
+A valid instruction starts with the falling edge of \overline{CS} followed by the appropriate 8-bit opcode and the desired buffer or main memory address location.
+While the \overline{CS} pin is low, toggling the SCK pin controls the loading of the opcode and the desired buffer or main memory address location through the SI (serial input) pin.
 All instructions, addresses, and data are transferred with the most significant bit (MSB) first.

-Buffer addressing for the DataFlash standard page size (528 bytes) is referenced in the datasheet using the terminology BFA9 - BFA0 to denote the 10 address bits required to designate a byte address within a buffer.
-Main memory addressing is referenced using the terminology PA12 - PA0 and BA9 - BA0, where PA12 - PA0 denotes the 13 address bits required to designate a page address and BA9 - BA0 denotes the 10 address bits required to designate a byte address within the page.
+Buffer addressing for standard DataFlash page size (528-bytes) is referenced in the datasheet using the terminology BFA9 - BFA0 to denote the 10 address bits required to designate a byte address within a buffer.
+Main memory addressing is referenced using the terminology PA11 - PA0 and BA9 - BA0, where PA11 - PA0 denotes the 12 address bits required to designate a page address and BA9 - BA0 denotes the 10 address bits required to designate a byte address bits required to designate a byte address bits required to designate a page address and BA9 - BA0 denotes the 10 address bits required to designate a page.

-For "Power of 2" binary page size (512 bytes) the Buffer addressing is referenced in the datasheet using the conventional terminology BFA8 - BFA0 to denote the 9 address bits required to designate a byte address within a buffer.
-Main memory addressing is referenced using the terminology A21 - A0, where A21 - A9 denotes the 13 address bits required to designate a page address and A8 - A0 denotes the 9 address bits required to designate a byte address within a page.
+For "Power of 2" binary page size (512-bytes) the Buffer addressing is referenced in the datasheet using the conventional terminology BFA8 - BFA0 to denote the nine address bits required to designate a byte address within a buffer.
+Main memory addressing is referenced using the terminology A20 - A0, where A20 - A9 denotes the 12 address bits required to designate a page address and A8 - A0 denotes the nine address bits required to designate a byte address and A8 - A0 denotes the nine address bits required to designate a byte address and A8 - A0 denotes the nine address bits required to designate a byte address within a byte address within a buffer.